cpswarm/GazeboSimulationManager/example/README.md

 Before dockerizing the ros simulation package starting from the gazebo-simulation-manager image, follow the steps:

 1. Change the configuration file `manager.xml` in `resources` folder according to the real use case.
 This file can be used to change some system parameters used by the Gazebo simulation manager to communicate with other components in the CPSWarm simulation environment.
+2. If some envitonment variables will be used during compilation, must export variables in `build.sh` file, otherwise, skip this step.
-2.  place the ros simulation packages in the `example/ws/src/` folder
+3.  place the ros simulation packages in the `example/ws/src/` folder.
-3. Replace the file `JVM-Certifivcation.pem` used in real case
+4. Replace the file `JVM-Certifivcation.pem` used in real case.
-4. (If using default setting, skip this step) The `gazeboManager.jar` has some internal system properies already set inside for configuring its launching environment, so user can set individual System properties with the -D option for passing the command line parameters to override the properties listed below:
+5. (If using default setting, skip this step) The `gazeboManager.jar` has some internal system properies already set inside for configuring its launching environment, so user can set individual System properties with the -D option for passing the command line parameters to override the properties listed below:

       ``` bash
       org.eclipse.jetty.util.log.class=org.eclipse.jetty.util.log.StdErrLog,\